timacdonald/json-api/README.md

 A lightweight API Resource for Laravel that helps you adhere to the `JSON:API` standard.
 Supports sparse fieldsets, compound documents, and more.

 > **Note** These docs are not designed to introduce you to the JSON:API specification and the associated concepts, instead you should [head over and read the specification](https://jsonapi.org) if you are not yet familiar with it.
-The documentation that follows only contains information on _how_ to implement the specification via the package.
+The documentation that follows only covers _how_ to implement the specification via the package.

 **Table of contents**
 - [Version support](#version-support)